Be part of Grenadine Sea Salt's work bringing jobs, water, tourism, pride and salt to the community

-The Salt - Crispy crystals diverse as zooplankton.
-The flavor is the whiff of bitterness you taste when a wave crashes over you.
+Crispy crystals diverse as zooplankton.
+The flavor is the whiff of juicy saltiness you taste when a wave crashes over you.
 Thinking about it another way: if a family of pop rocks were throwing a bounce-house party salt on its popcorn, this would be the salt.

-Some Uses - Prawn kebabs dipped in butter.
+Sprinkle with wild abandon on prawn kebabs dipped in butter.
 Crispy fried plantains.
 Curried chicken salad.
 Salad of papaya, mint, lime.
-Very few cocktails out there would hold it against you if you used Grenadine "Wild" sea salt on
+Desserts of every stripe (think chocolate and caramel!)
+Very few cocktails out there would hold it against you if you used Grenadine "Wild" sea salt on them!

-Rather than using industrial evaporation methods used by the large-scale operations, Grenadine salt is made similarly to how it organically arises in nature: salt crystals are formed by allowing the sun to naturally evaporate sea water that’s poured into their handmade, wooden stills.
+Rather than opting for industrial evaporation methods used by the large-scale operations, Grenadine Sea Salt is made similarly to how it organically arises in nature: salt crystals are formed by allowing the sun to naturally evaporate sea water that’s poured into their handmade, wooden stills.

 This leaves behind many healthy minerals which are typically lost from industrial methods of mass producing salt as well as ensuring a more nuanced flavor suitable for culinary masterpieces.

-Social Impact in the Grenadines - Committed to embracing and preserving the island's culture and the lush nature of the island, Grenadine Sea Salt solely farms exclusively with sustainable methods.
+Committed to embracing and preserving the island's culture and the lush nature of the island, Grenadine Sea Salt farms exclusively with sustainable methods.
 The farm also provides the fresh drinking water made through this process to the surrounding community as it is sometimes in short supply on the island.
 The salt farm, and one other fishery, are the only places offering year round employment on the island.